-1{P} .
-Y indicates that the taxon is introduced to Queenstand and has naturalised.
+- Y indicates that the taxon is introduced to Queensland and has naturalised. - O Indicates the Queenstand conservation status of each taxon under the Nature Conservation Act 1992 The codes are Extinct in the Wild (PE), Endangered (E), Vulnerable (V), Near Threatened (NT), Least Concern (C) or Not Protected (1) - A Indicates the Australian conservation status of each texon under the Environment Protection and Biodiversity Conservation Act 1999.
+The values of EPBC are Conservation Dependent (CD), Critically Endangered (CE), Endangered (EX), Extinct (EX), Extent in the Wild (XW) and Wilnerable (V).

-Q - Indicates the Queensland conservation status of each taxon under the Nature Conservation Act 1992 The codes are Extinct in the Wild (PE), Endangered (E), Vulnerable (V), Near Threatened (NT), Least Concern (C) or Not Protected ().
+Records - The first number indicates the total number of records of the taxon for the record option selected (i.e., All, Confirmed or Specimens).

-A- Indicates the Australian conservation status of each taxon under the Environment Protection and Biodiversity Conservation Act 1999 The values of EPBC are Conservation Dependent (CD), Critically Endangered (CE), Endangered (E), Extinct (EX), Extinct in the Wild (XW) and Vulnerable (V).
-Records - The first number indicates the total number of records of the taxon for the record option selected (i.e. Al), Confirmed or Specimens).
 This number is output as 99999 if it equals or exceeds this value.
-The second number located after the / indicates the number of specimen records for the taxon.
+The second number located after the / indicates like number of specimen records for the taxon.
 This number is output as 999 if it equals or exceeds this value.